 A short shrub that grows to be roughly 2 feet tall, Lavender is native to the Mediterranean.
 The distinct, fresh scent of Lavender comes from the plant’s flowers, which is where the essential oil is extracted from.
 After extraction, Lavender essential oil is produced through the process of steam distillation.
 During steam distillation, steam and pressure are used to cause chemical elements to be released from the plant—separating water and the essential oil.

-Fun Fact: It takes 35 pounds of Lavender flowers to produce just one 15mL bottle of Lavender essential oil.
+Fun Fact: It takes 35 pounds of Lavender flowers to produce just one 15mL bottle of Lavender oil.

-Chemistry of Lavender Oil
+Chemistry of Lavender Essential Oil

 Main Chemical Components: Linalool, linalyl acetate

 Lavender falls under the chemical compound group known as esters, which are typically characterized for their calming properties.
 The main chemical components of Lavender oil are Linalool and linalyl acetate.
-Essential oils that are high in Linalool, including Lavender, are known for their ability to reduce sad and anxious feelings.* When taken internally, Lavender essential oil can help reduce anxious feelings and promote restful sleep.* As an essential oil with chemical components known for its calming properties, Lavender can also be used to help ease feelings of tension.*
+Essential oils that are high in Linalool, including Lavender oil, are known for their ability to reduce sad and anxious feelings.* When taken internally, Lavender oil can help reduce anxious feelings and promote restful sleep.* As an essential oil with chemical components known for its calming properties, Lavender oil can also be used to help ease feelings of tension.*